Great Interest Rates Even Through the Pandemic!

 Ask About Our Lock and Shop Program Where Your Interest Rate is Guaranteed not to go up while you are shopping for a Home and if Rates go down we will give you the better Rate.

-Conventional Loan Definition: A Conventional loan is mortgage loan which is not insured or guaranteed by any agency of the state or the Federal Government.
+Conventional Loan Definition: A Conventional loan is a mortgage loan that is not insured or guaranteed by any agency of the state or the Federal Government.
 Conventional Loans are Insured Privately.
 These are loans that are sold to FNMA or FHLMC or held in a portfolio (by a bank or S&L and not sold).
-"JUMBO" loans are also considered as conventional financing because they are loans which exceed the FNMA and FHLMC limits.
+"JUMBO" loans are also considered as conventional financing because they are loans that exceed the FNMA and FHLMC limits.

 THE 4 "C's" to be Approved for a Home Loan:

 1. Credit: How is the borrower's credit?
 It is important to take into consideration what the potential buyer's credit score is and how they handle their personal credit.
 This will give the underwriter an indication of how they will handle the mortgage payment, whether they will make the payment on time or not.

 2. Capacity: The capacity of the borrower is to be able to show the ability to make the mortgage payment.
 This is verified by checking the income of the buyer through their tax returns, pay-stubs, and regular deposits to their bank account.
 The stability of the borrower's job will also be taken into consideration.